Database Concepts#

 The details above may obscure a few critical points about what the database in MsPASS does for you and what you must keep in mind to use is correctly.

 • The Database api simplifies the processing of reading and writing.
 We abstract the always complex process of reading and writing to save and read methods of the python class Database.
-See the reference manual for details.
+See the Python API section for details.

 • Assembling the wf_Seismogram and/or wf_TimeSeries collection should always be viewed as a preprocessing step to build a clean dataset.
 That model is essential for efficiency because all the complexity of real data problems cannot be anticipated and are best treated as a special problem you as a user are responsible for solving.